NicoHood/Hoodloader/Readme.md

 * Different h/c files for better overview!
 * remove older debug/TODO stuff
 * explain how it works better
-* deactivate HID for the first seconds?
+* deactivate HID for the first seconds? move the pin
 * release keys on reprogramming to not hold any key
 * 16u2 as arduino with special bootloader
 * add phone control/simulator control